google/draco/README.md

 -------------------------

-Here's an [example] of a geometric compressed with Draco lo Please see the `javascript/example/README` file for more information.
+Here's an [example] of a geometric compressed with Draco loaded via a Javescript decoder using the three.js renderer.

+Please see the `javascript/example/README` file for more information.